ava11235/ava11235.github.io/index.md

 Hi, I'm Ava.
-I'm a senior technical trainer and cloud coach who teaches AWS and AI technical skills in a fun and practical way.
+I'm an 8XAWS and Python certified senior technical trainer and cloud coach who teaches AWS and AI technical skills in a fun and practical way.
 Welcome to my blog, Head in the Clouds.

 I blog about technology, especially about AWS Cloud, AI and ML.